-Despite the enormity of the problem, with each successive election, there has been growing bipartisan public understanding of the corrosive role that big, secret money plays in our political process and increasing engagement in the issue among traditional and new—or new to money in politics issues—organizations.
-Similarly, since its founding in 2011, the MIP Working Group has grown dramatically as an increasing number of philanthropic leaders understand that we must fight to reform our democracy if we want to win meaningful public policy on the issues we care about.
+Since its founding in 2011, the MIP Working Group has grown dramatically as an increasing number of philanthropic leaders understand that we must fight to reform our democracy if we want to win meaningful public policy on the issues we care about.
 At the local, state and national levels, grantmakers and grantees are rising to this challenge, channeling the growing public awareness of the problem into positive change.
-Within the MIP Working Group funders are connecting across a range of solutions, from state ballot work and jurisprudence strategies to engaging conservatives and the New American Majority.
+Within the MIP Working Group, funders are connecting across a range of solutions, from state ballot work and jurisprudence strategies to democracy reform.

 Clearly, the 2016 presidential election has ushered us into a new political reality.
-Much of what the movement has been fighting for now must also be coupled with more government accountability, transparency and robust plan to ensure that everyone has a voice in our democracy.
+Much of what the movement has been fighting for now must also be coupled with more government accountability, government transparency, and robust plans to ensure that everyone has a voice in our democracy.
 It has never been more pressing than it is now to reduce barriers to participation and ensure fair opportunities and political power for everyone.